Irakal: Plot

 A ruthless Syrian Christian rubber baron, Mathews aka Mathukutty, builds an empire through business acumen and greasing palms of cops and labour union leaders.
 His business includes marijuana and hooch.
 His son, Koshy, who is the second-in-command in his business and illegal activities, is equally ruthless and violent.
 His second son, Sunny, is an alcoholic, but a normal guy struggling to get out of his father's stranglehold.
 He rebels once in a while but is incompetent and lazy to go his own way.
 Mathukutty's only daughter, Annie, is a nymphomaniac, who has no feelings for her husband Andrews or daughter.
 Her husband is fed up with her wayward lifestyle.
-Annie comes to live with her maternal family every month, in the pretense of some fight with her husband, so that she can sleep with Mathukutty's henchman and rubber employee, Unnunni.
+Annie comes to live with her maternal family every month, in the pretense of some fight with her husband, so that she can have sex with Mathukutty's henchman and rubber employee, Unnunni.
 Mathukutty and Koshy are not aware of Annie's wayward lifestyle and think their son-in-law is unduly suspicious by nature.
 They mince no words while chastising Annie's husband for being the guilty party in the marriage.
 Koshy even roughs him up when Andrews refuses to come for a reconciliation meeting.

 Mathukkutty's youngest son, Baby, is an engineering student.
 At college, he fantasises about murder and gushing blood.
 He shows early signs of antisocial behaviors which manifests itself when ragging a junior (freshman).
 He strangles a junior student with an electric wire.
 Baby is suspended from the college and returns home.
 The junior student is admitted to the hospital in a serious condition.
 His family gets to know of the incident through a newspaper article and dismisses it as a ragging incident gone bad.
 Baby always keeps the electric wire in his bag as a memento of the incident.
 Baby is a marijuana addict and shows no alarming outward symptoms of his mental illness.
 His uncle, a bishop, senses something wrong with his nephew and cannot get through to him.